jweiland-net/yellowpages2/Documentation/AdministratorManual/Update/Index.rst

 We have moved a lot of code of yellowpages2 controllers to EventListeners.
 Please flush cache in maintenance module.

-As a developer you should check
+As a developer you should check, if you have overwritten some methods of MapController or CompanyController and adopt them to new structure.

 Update to Version 4.0.0
 -----------------------